24/7 Emergency Dispatch*Cedar Rapids Residential Properties Only

 Roof leak prevention investments that pay off in Cedar Rapids:

-- Annual roof inspection by a qualified contractor — particularly after storm events
+• Annual roof inspection by a qualified contractor — particularly after major wind or hail events

 For Roof-Caused Interior Water Damage

-We work with most major Cedar Rapids roofing contractors on storm-damage projects, providing the interior mitigation and restoration while they handle the exterior repair.
+We work with most major Cedar Rapids roofing contractors on wind, hail, and rain-damage projects, providing the interior mitigation and restoration while they handle the exterior repair.
 See our water extraction and structural drying pages for the interior scope.